gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## SCTP Restart Considerations  {#sec-restart}

-This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2
+This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2.

-When using the DTLS chunk, an SCTP Endpoint willing to get an Association Restart SHALL create a restart DTLS connection and preserve its keying material.
+When using the DTLS chunk, an SCTP Endpoint willing to support an Association Restart SHALL create a restart DTLS connection and preserve its keying material.
 The restart DTLS connection is DTLS connection created for the sole purpose to enable restart.
-By not using it for any protection operations prior to a restart handshake both endpoint will be able to commit the keying material to permanent secure storage that can survice an endpoint restart.
-If it would be used there would be an issue with DTLS sequence numbers and replay window where actual used and stored would easily become out of synch.
+By not using it for any protection operations prior to a restart handshake both endpoint will be able to commit the keying material to permanent secure storage that are persistent over an endpoint restart.
+If the restart DTLS connection would be used for other purposes there would be an issue with DTLS sequence numbers and replay window, for example which have actual been used and last stored sequence number could easily become out of synch.

-The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as DTLS protected using the restart DTLS connection.
+The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as DTLS chunk protected using the keying material for the restart DTLS connection.

 ~~~~~~~~~~~ aasvg